 we can do inter thus:

 I have copied the necessary Scheme fragments here to perform these calculations.
 Some code to test intersection code.
+See also the version in the repository.
 There is a demo at the end.